One of Aeroplan’s most rewarding features is, as the name suggests, Priority Rewards.

 Applying a single Priority Reward voucher, though, and the cost is slashed to 180,000 Aeroplan points.
 Now that’s starting to look like a killer deal for a 15-stop round-the-world trip!

-Now that we’ve explored the true power of Aeroplan’s Priority Rewards, the question remains: is it worthwhile to go out of your way and earn Status Qualifying Dollars (SQD) in order to gain access to Priority Rewards?
+Now that we’ve explored the true power of Aeroplan’s Priority Rewards, the question remains: is it worthwhile to go out of your way and earn Status Qualifying Dollars (SQD) or spend US$100,000+ on the Chase Aeroplan Card in order to gain access to Priority Rewards?

 I don’t think you should be proactively throwing money at Air Canada purely for the opportunity to book three round-trips at half price using a single voucher, but it might be worth fine-tuning your strategy if you already spend some money every year on Air Canada flights.